SarthakJariwala/sarthakjariwala.github.io/content/about.md

 +++

-**Data and Materials Scientist** with extensive experience in renewable energy technology.
+**Data and Materials Scientist** with extensive experience in providing actionable insights from data collected and critically analyzed with scientific rigor.

+Expertise in communicating complex data to stakeholders and technical & general audience.

-Interested in transforming energy solutions by combining data science and software expertise with core scientific knowledge and rigor.
+Interested in working on solutions combining data science and software expertise with core scientific rigor.

-Currently utilizing my expertise in data science and material fabrication, deposition and characterization to understand and improve the material bulk, surface and interface properties of next-generation solar technology and accelerate its market transition.
+Currently utilizing my expertise in data science and materials science to understand and improve the next-generation of solar technology and accelerate its market transition.

-Strong ability to critically analyze given information and point out the relevant data.

-Expertise in communicating complex data to stakeholders and technical as well as general audience.

-Ability to lead a team and delegate tasks as necessary.
-Appreciative of the needs and strengths of others when working as part of a team.

 Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/sarthak-jariwala-877858108/) or [Twitter](https://twitter.com/JariwalaSarthak/).